-Full instructions on the conduct and assessment of the Speaking examination are provided in the Teachers' Notes Booklet and Role Play Cards.
-These items are despatched to Centres on the basis of their Estimated Entries and it is therefore important that Centres submit Estimated Entries for these syllabuses by the deadline published in the Cambridge Administrative Guide.
+Full instructions on the conduct and assessment of the Speaking test are provided in the Teachers' Notes Booklet and Role Play Cards.
+These items are despatched to Centres on the basis of their Estimated Entries and it is therefore important that Centres submit Estimated Entries for the syllabus by the deadline published in the Cambridge Handbook.

-Specimen/past copies of the Teachers' Notes Booklet and Role Play Cards can be downloaded from the Cambridge Teacher Support website and contain the instructions for the conduct and assessment of the Speaking examination.
-It is crucial that teachers/examiners study these instructions well in advance of their first examination session so that any doubts or queries can be resolved in good time.
+Specimen copies of the Teachers' Notes Booklet and Role Play Cards can be downloaded from the Cambridge Teacher Support website and contain the instructions for the conduct and assessment of the Speaking test.
+It is crucial that teachers/Examiners study these instructions well in advance of their first Speaking test so that any doubts or queries can be resolved in good time.